 Sky Mobile is a fairly affordable network, but not as cheap as, for example, Smarty.

-It also locks you in to a contract for at least 12 months, while some similarly priced networks allow you to have 30-day plans.
+It also locks you into a contract for at least 12 months, while some similarly priced networks allow you to have 30-day plans.
 So in that sense it’s not the best value.

 But it makes up for that with data rollover (so you won’t end up paying for data that you don’t use), and the promise of no mid-contract price rises.